Locomotive Descriptions and Phases - EMD/GMD GP28, GP35

 By 2000, few GP35's remained in service in their original form.
 However, from the 1980s onward, many were rebuilt either in kind or modified and redesignated as GP38 or GP39 variations.
 In the process, most rebuilds received substantial revisions to the electrical system and had the engine retrofitted with 645-series power assemblies, and as a result many remain in service today.

 EMD GP28, GP35 Phases

 The biggest external change in GP35 production happened in mid 1965, when the underframe was changed from the "fishbelly" profile used on previous EMD road switchers (thicker in the middle than at the ends) to a straight pair of I-beams, which would be used in most subsequent EMD models.
+At this point, the GP35 adopted the side sill, air reservoir and piping arrangement that had been introduced in the SD35 in 1964.
 The new underframe was about 1.5" taller, and the increased clearance under the middle of the frame allowed for a simpler fuel tank design placed flat against the underframe instead of extending up between the frame rails.